bmidgley/citizen-scientist/README.md

 Plug in board and choose the port.
 On mac: Tools->Port->/dev/cu.SLAB_USBtoUART (Reboot and check your USB cable is a full power+data cable if the port isn't available.)

-hit the upload button.
+Hit the upload button.

-Power on the board and use your phone to connect to the Geothunk-XXX access point.
+Reboot the board and use your phone to connect to the Geothunk-XXX access point.
 In the captive portal screen, set the password for your access point.
 Hit save.
 There is a [youtube video](https://www.youtube.com/watch?v=-iKyWOWEP4E&t=4s) to show this in practice.

 If you're on the same access point as the sensor, you should be able to see graphs for your measurements by clicking its [geothunk.local](http://geothunk.local) mdns link.
 If mdns isn't working or you have multiple sensors, point a browser at the IP address displayed on the device instead.